-Additionally, the videographer creates a dive highlight video or dive trailer using the most interesting video footage available.
+Additionally, the videographer creates a dive highlight video or dive trailer.
 An Editor Decision List (EDL) is made for each video product generated; this list identifies audio and video segments used for product creation.
-These dive trailers, or dive highlight videos, are saved in three different resolutions: 1) full-resolution (1080i, 147 Mbps, ProRes 422), 2) low-resolution (640x360p, 1.5Mbps, MPEG-4 H.264) and 3) web-resolution (720p, 8Mbps, MPEG-4 H.264) for preservation and use..
+These dive trailers, or dive highlight videos, are saved in three different resolutions: 1) full-resolution (1080i, 147 Mbps, ProRes 422), 2) low-resolution (640x360p, 1.5Mbps, MPEG-4 H.264) and 3) web-resolution (720p, 8Mbps, MPEG-4 H.264) for preservation and use.
 All source material used to produce highlight videos is collected and saved with the highlights.